Our view: Reducing gun violence can't be at the expense of social justice reform

 We encourage our readers to tell our elected officials that they expect a holistic approach to fighting the violent tide of crime — tackling gun trafficking and shootings and continuing vital progress made on social justice promotion.

-This article originally appeared on NorthJersey.com: NJ police must reduce gun violence and respect civil rights
+This article originally appeared on USA TODAY NETWORK: Reduce gun violence, respect civil rights, says Gannett NY editorial